asia-pacific-energy-research-centre/aperc-osemosys/README.md

 Annual consumption (use) of a fuel.

 ## 6. Updating the model code
 The model code will be updated periodically.
-Thus, it is recommended to use GitHub to keep the files in sync.
+Thus, it is recommended to use GitHub Desktop to keep the files in sync.
 In GitHub Desktop, click `Pull origin` to automatically sync your computer with GitHub.